laravel/head/README.md

 ## Rendering

-Laravel Head resolves the page layers into tags for the current response.
-Where those tags are emitted depends on your stack.
+Laravel Head resolves page metadata into tags for the current response.
+Where the tags are emitted depends on your stack.

-The HTML renderer powers the `@head` directive and the rendered elements Laravel Head shares with Inertia as the `head` prop.
-The head array renderer powers `Head::toArray()` for applications that want the resolved head as structured data.
+The HTML renderer powers the `@head` directive and the rendered elements Laravel Head shares with Inertia in the `head` prop.
+The head array renderer powers `Head::toArray()` for applications that need the resolved head as structured data.

 ### Blade